BMDSoftware/dicoogle-ipfs-storage/README.md

 Getting Started
 ---------------

-IPFS is a P2P distributed file system that targets to connect all computing devices with the same system of files.
+[IPFS](https://ipfs.io/) is a P2P distributed file system that targets to connect all computing devices with the same system of files.
 IPFS provides a high-throughput, content-addressed block storage model, with addressed with a hash URI.
-Dicoogle IPFS is as far as we know, the first PACS archive supporting DICOM communications with IPFS capabilities.
+Dicoogle IPFS is as far as we know, the first PACS archive supporting [DICOM](https://www.dicomstandard.org/) communications with IPFS capabilities.

 ### Run IPFS Daemon

+1. First, go to and download the IPFS.
+You can use Go IPFS Daemon.
+2. Run init to create the hash files and keys with:

     $ ./ipfs init

+3. Start the daemon:

     $ ./ipfs daemon

+It should retrieve something similar:

 ```
 Initializing daemon...